Chenzzhang/STA303_Data_Exploration/README.md

 * Identify the COVID_19 cases per 100000 people in the age group between 18 to 64
 * Classify each neighbourhoods in Toronto by the low_income rate and COVID_19 rate
 * Visualize the low_income rate, COVID_19 rate and the classification of each neighbourhoods in three maps respectively

+For more detail, please see the instruction file